jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
-I grew up with the C64.
-I am a former Sun Microsystems and Oracle principal engineer, and Java was my daily business for many years.
+My first computer was a C-64.
+My generation invented the smart phone.
+I have a university degree in IT, and I worked for Sun Microsystems and Oracle as a tech engineer.
+Java was my daily business for many years actually.
 Now I am an Solution Engineer at an IoT company.
-In my spare time I still enjoy writing code, FOSS preferred.
+In my spare time I enjoy writing FOSS code.
 Robust, modern, shiny code.
 At least sometimes ;-)

+GNU/Linux, Microsoft Windows, and macOS are my development environments.
 I am pleased to share the source code for my FOSS projects with you here on GitHub.
-I am open minded and I use GNU/Linux, Microsoft Windows, and macOS.

 ✨ You can find more info about me at
 - https://johann.loefflmann.net